We've got the team to bring you #real, #raw, #relatable continuing education!

 Dominique Shorter-Taylor, MA, BCBA

-About Dominique: Dominique Shorter- Taylor is a Board Certified Behavior Analyst (BCBA), CEO of Shorter-Taylor Behavior Consulting and Co-Founder of Beyond ABA, LLC.
-Dom is most known for her Youtube channel Dom the BCBA Mom, where she creates vivacious content on real life situations as a BCBA, different career paths, and her unique journey as an Autism Mom.
+About Dominique: Dominique Shorter- Taylor is a Board Certified Behavior Analyst (BCBA), CEO of Shorter-Taylor Behavior Consulting, and Co-Founder of Beyond ABA, LLC.
+Dom is most known for her Youtube channel Dom the BCBA Mom, where she creates vivacious content on real-life situations as a BCBA, different career paths, and her unique journey as an Autism Mom.
 Dom received her certification from The Chicago School of Professional Psychology.
 She received a master's degree in clinical psychology in her hometown, Chicago, and she is a proud alumni of South Carolina State University, a Historically Black College and University (HBCU).
-She is also an Adjunct Faculty and Supervisor at Bay Path University. o Dominique has been working with adults and children with Autism and other neurological differences for 11 years.
-While working in the field of behavior analysis and navigating systems with her own child, she determined a need for accessible services specifically in communities that are traditionally underrepresented and underserved in the field of ABA.
-Dominique has made it her mission to collaborate with other professionals and disseminate the benefits of ABA in unconventional ways to all in need. o Dominique has been a presenter at the Women in Behavior Analyst (WIBA) conference three years in a row in the areas of diversity, inclusion, and leadership.
-She is presenting at the Black Applied Behavior Analyst (BABA) 2022 Conference.
-She has been invited to speak at a number of local radio and TV stations in the Chicagoland area sharing the benefits of applied behavior analysis not only to individuals with Autism, but to our entire community. o When she is not working, she enjoys spending quality time with her husband and 3 children (and one on the way), volunteering at community organizations like PTMAN and New Moms, and leading the media team at her local church.
-She loves creating content for her YouTube channel, Dom the BCBA Mom, and promoting a healthy work/life balance.
+She is also an Adjunct Faculty and Supervisor at Bay Path University.
+Dominique has been working with adults and children with Autism and other neurological differences for 13 years.
+While working in the field of behavior analysis and navigating systems with her own child, she determined a need for accessible services, specifically in communities that are traditionally underrepresented and underserved in the field of ABA.
+Dominique has made it her mission to collaborate with other professionals and disseminate the benefits of ABA in unconventional ways to all in need.
+Dominique has been a presenter at the Women in Behavior Analyst (WIBA) conference for three years in a row in the areas of diversity, inclusion, and leadership.
+She has presented at the Black Applied Behavior Analyst (BABA) 2022 Conference.
+She was an invited speaker at the Autism Expo, The Answer Inc. events, UICF Bible College, Proviso Township Minister’s Alliance and interviewed on the AC Green show 106.3, The Talk of Chicago 1690 WVON, Gospel Radio 1390, and CAN TV, sharing the benefits of applied behavior analysis not only to individuals with Autism but to our entire community.
+When she is not working, she enjoys spending quality time with her husband and 4 children, volunteering at community organizations like Alpha Kappa Alpha Sorority Inc, and PTMAN, and leading the media team at her local church.
+She loves creating content for her Youtube, Instagram, and Tik Tok audience, and promoting a healthy work/life balance.

 Emily Varon, MS, BCBA